-These internships are organized by career field, facilitated by a teacher with knowledge of the industry and focus on understanding the range of career opportunities available in the field.
+Group internships are structured more as classes and organized by career field, facilitated by a teacher with knowledge of the industry.
 Groups of 8-24 students engage in visits to a variety of industry sites, engage in projects associated with the career field, and gain an understanding of the knowledge, skills and education needed for specific pathways within the field.
 To earn credit, students must attend orientation, all scheduled classes, meet specific learning outcomes, complete assignments, and participate in a final project presentation.
-Group internships start the second week of each semester and end week prior to finals.
+Group internships start the second week of each semester and end the week prior to finals.
 Individual: